VR-on-Linux/VR-on-Linux/PROTON.md

 will not be able to test VR.
 SpaceEngine, for example, needs VR verified.-->

-This list contains many VR titles which are *not* whitelisted or native (so you will not get support from Valve or the developers) but do have a Gold or Platinum rating on ProtonDB.
+This list contains many VR titles which are *not* whitelisted or native (so you will not get support from Valve or the game developers) but do have a Gold or Platinum rating on ProtonDB.

 "Gold" or "Platinum" are reflective of how many good ratings there are versus